etaagen/Taagen_2021_TPG/README.md

 # Taagen et al., 2021, The Plant Genome

 ### Reproducibility index
-Data, analysis and scripts for reproducing results presented in Taagen et al., 2021.
+Data, analysis, and scripts for reproducing results presented in Taagen et al., 2021.
 To view the final analysis output, please see the **.md** files.
-To view the entire script or download and reproduce analysis, please see the **.Rmd** files.
-All of the data is accessible within .Rmd file via GitHub without downloading.
-Please cite and/or credit (*manuscirpt currently in review*).
+To view the entire script or download and reproduce analysis in R or command line, please see the **.Rmd** files.
+All of the data is accessible within .Rmd file via GitHub (no need to download). ** Please cite and/or credit: ** (*manuscirpt currently in review*).

 ### [SynOpDH analysis, supplementary_1](https://github.com/etaagen/Taagen_2021_TPG/tree/main/supplementary_1)